Course Start Date

 LEARN NEW SKILLS

-- Basics of design from the initial process
+- Utilise the basics of design from the initial process to completion

 - Use colour in design

-- Applying design principles to 2D and 3D forms
+- Apply design principles to 2D modelling and construction

 - Research and apply design industry knowledge

 - Use drawing as a tool to express ideas

 DEVELOP YOUR TALENT

 Develop the attributes to help you get ahead: